Shiu/spine-runtimes/spine-c/README.md

 ## Spine version

-spine-cpp works with data exported from spine 4.3.xx.
+spine-c works with data exported from spine 4.3.xx.

-spine-cpp supports all spine features.
+spine-c supports all spine features.

 ## Setup

 ### Manual Copy

 1. Download the spine Runtimes source using [git](https://help.github.com/articles/set-up-git) or by downloading it as a zip via the download button above.
-2. Copy the contents of the `spine-cpp/spine-cpp/src` and `spine-cpp/spine-cpp/include` directories into your project.
-Be sure your header search is configured to find the contents of the `spine-cpp/spine-cpp/include` directory.
-Note that the includes use `spine/Xxx.h`, so the `spine` directory cannot be omitted when copying the files.
+2. Copy the contents of the `spine-c/src` and `spine-c/include` directories into your project.
+Be sure your header search is configured to find the contents of the `spine-c/include` directory.

 ### CMake

-You can use CMake's FetchContent to include spine-cpp in your project:
+You can use CMake's FetchContent to include spine-c in your project:

 ```cmake
 include(FetchContent)